Translating Your App Content

 The current language is the language of the dictionary where any text you enter is stored.
 At the lower-right corner of the Studio Pro window, the language indicator shows which language is the current language.

-To change your current language to Russian, do the following:
+To change your current language to Chinese, do the following:

 1. Click the language indicator at the lower-right corner of the Studio Pro window.

-2. Select Russian, Russia to make that your current language.
+2. Select Chinese (Simplified), China to make that your current language.

 Change the current language

-Now that your current language is Russian, you can translate some of the texts into that language.
+Now that your current language is Chinese, you can translate some of the texts into that language.

 1. Open the Home_Web page in Studio Pro.